Europeans plan Christmas without the trimmings

 Rising prices, muted wages growth and swingeing austerity measures have squeezed disposable incomes across the region.
 And fears a debt crisis could blow the euro apart and bring down banks have dashed hopes of an improvement any time soon.

-Consumer confidence in the 27-nation European Union EU.L sunk to its lowest level this year in October.
+Consumer confidence in the 27-nation European Union sunk to its lowest level this year in October.

 "I am definitely spending less this year," said Ben Bauer, 37, a machine operator at a hospital in Berlin, Germany.